anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 This document defines a voucher that is JSON-encoded, and CMS signed encoding of the data defined in the YANG module {{voucher-yang-module}}.
+Also, this document defines voucher data that is CBOR-encoded based on the same YANG model.
+The CBOR-encoded (signed) voucher based on this CBOR voucher data is defined in {{cBRSKI}}.

-This format is described here as a practical basis for some uses (such as in NETCONF), but more to clearly indicate what vouchers look like in practice.
+The voucher data format is described here as a practical basis for some uses (such as in NETCONF), but more to clearly indicate what vouchers look like in practice.
 This description also serves to validate the YANG data model.

 {{RFC8366}} defined a media type and a filename extension for the CMS-encoded JSON type.
-The media types for JOSE format vouchers is defined in {{jBRSKI}} and the COSE format voucher is defined in {{cBRSKI}}.
+The media type for JOSE format vouchers is defined in {{jBRSKI}} and the media type for COSE format vouchers is defined in {{cBRSKI}}.
+Both include respective filename extensions.

-The Media Type is used by the Pledge (to the Registrar) and from the Registrar (to the MASA) to signal what format of voucher is expected.
+The Media Type is used by the Pledge (requesting to the Registrar) and by the Registrar (requesting to the MASA) to signal what voucher format is expected.
-Other aspects of the voucher, such as it being nonce-less or which kind of pinned anchor is used is not part of the Media type.
+Other aspects of the voucher, such as it being nonce-less or which kind of pinned anchor is used, is not part of the Media Type.

 Only the format of voucher that is expected is signaled in the form of a (MIME) Media Content-Type in the HTTP Accept: header.

-For vouchers stored/transferred via methods like a USB storage device (USB key), then the voucher format is usually signaled by a filename extension.
+For vouchers stored/transferred via methods like a USB storage device (USB key), the voucher format is usually signaled by a filename extension.

 ## Tree Diagram {#voucher-tree-diagram}